torproject/sbws/docs/source/torflow_aggr.rst

     bw_observed = min(bws)

     return Router(ns.idhex, ns.nickname, bw_observed, dead, exitpolicy,
-    ns.flags, ip, version, os, uptime, published, contact, rate_limited,  # NOQA ns.orhash, ns.bandwidth, extra_info_digest, ns.unmeasured)
+    ns.flags, ip, version, os, uptime, published, contact, rate_limited, ns.orhash, ns.bandwidth, extra_info_digest, ns.unmeasured)

     self.desc_bw = max(bw,1) # Avoid div by 0

 **new_bw**::

-    These ratios are then multiplied by the most recent observed descriptor  # NOQA bandwidth we have available for each node, to produce a new value for  # NOQA the network status consensus process.
+    These ratios are then multiplied by the most recent observed descriptor bandwidth we have available for each node, to produce a new value for the network status consensus process.

 ::